-5 Useful SEO Insights You Can Learn from Google Analytics
+6 Useful SEO Insights You Can Learn from Google Analytics

 While some high bounce rates may not necessarily translate into a poor user experience (take sites with a lot of recipes for example), it may be indicative that visitors haven’t found what they were looking for on the site.

-Say you rank highly for a very long-tail, niche term, but when a person gets to the site, the content does not speak to that query and they then leave, or “bounce.”
+Say you rank highly for a very long-tail, niche term but when a person gets to the site, the content does not speak to that query and they then leave, or “bounce.”

+Or alternatively, say a user reaches a site and the page takes a longer-than-average amount of time to load, and then the visitor chooses not to wait and they also move along.

-A website’s design and a poor UI/UX are also usually culprits for a high bounce rate.
+A website’s page speed performance, design, and poor UI/UX are also usually culprits for a high bounce rate.

 Adjust the time frame in Google Analytics and assess your bounce rate quarter-over-quarter to determine if it has either increased or decreased.